natalieagus/50002/docs/ProblemSet/l_memory_hierarchy.md

 3. What would be the reasons behind improved caching performance when increasing the block size of a cache?
 	<div cursor="pointer" class="collapsible">Show Answer</div><div class="content_answer"><p>
 	Increased block size means that more words are fetched when filling a cache line after a miss on a particular location.
-If this leads to increased performance, then the nearby words in the block must have been accessed by the program later on, ie, the program is exhibiting locality of reference.
+If this leads to increased performance, then the nearby words in the block must have been accessed by the program later on, ie, the program is exhibiting **locality of reference**.
 	</p></div><br>